 If the SARS COV-2 is anything like other coronavirus infectious diseases, it can last on inanimate objects and surfaces for over a week.
 This is true especially on dry and hard objects or surfaces such as paper money and doorknobs.
 A high-risk object is the outer part of face masks.

 On the other hand, experts have studied that coronavirus transmission & spread is unlikely to happen on soft and porous objects or surfaces.
 These pertain to fabric or cloth.
 Virus particles tend to become less effective when it is dried out.
 The fibers on your shirt are likely to absorb any liquid away.

 The chances of coronavirus transmission & spread from contaminated clothes are relatively low.
-However, it is still important to practice proper hygiene procedures while travelling.
+However, it is still important to practice proper hygiene procedures while traveling.

-Ø Wear proper face masks such as N95 respirators or other face coverings.
+- Wear a mask, such as an N95 respirator, or other types of face coverings.